Opalinium/nocturna-docs/terms.md

 - Loss of premium features due to subscription issues or service changes
 - Issues arising from Patreon service interruptions or API changes
 - Damages from custom branding features or configurations
-- Damages arising from use or misuse of mass nickname operations
+- Damages arising from use or misuse of automatic nickname patterns
 - Any damages exceeding $100 USD (or equivalent)

 ### 13.3 Third-Party Services